Scottsdale Stadium – Scottsdale Scorpions

 Food & Beverage 2

 Just one concession stand is open during a Fall League game (and that’s all that is needed).
-It offers hot dogs, bratwurst, nachos ($5-$6).
+It offers hot dogs, bratwurst, pizza, and nachos ($5-$6).
 Snacks include pretzels and peanuts ($4), cracker jacks, seeds, and chips ($3).
 For drinks, Coca-Cola brand sodas ($4/$5) and bottled water ($3) are available.

 It’s quite basic.
 A recommendation, skip the food at the ballpark and head to one of the many restaurants in nearby downtown Scottsdale.